Search by Tags

 Hostapd Example

-Toradex provides a package in the BSP demo images called hostapd-example which provides basically what was explained in the last section.
-To start the AP configured AP mode, enter:
+Toradex provides a package in the BSP demo images called hostapd-example which provides basically what is written in this article.

 If the AP should be started upon boot, enter:

-You can find the related openembedded recipe for this package in hostapd-example.
+You can find the related openembedded recipe for this package in:

-2. (Optional) Create a file to add the packet forwarding rules so that the configuration persists between boots.
+Create a file to add the packet forwarding rules:

 /etc/sysctl.d/30-ipforward.conf